“Money kills motivation in a social setting”

 Money kills social

-Imagine you need someone to help loading a sofa into your van.
+Imagine you need someone to help to load a sofa into your van.
 What’s your best option?

 - Just ask someone